LeanerCloud/AutoSpotting/README.md

 [capacity-optimized-prioritized](https://docs.amazonaws.cn/en_us/AWSEC2/latest/UserGuide/ec2-fleet-examples.html#ec2-fleet-config11)
 allocation strategy, which is given a list of instance types sorted by price.
 This configuration offers a good tradeoff between low cost and significantly reduced interruption rates.
-The lowest-price allocation strategy is still available as a configuration option.
+The lowest-priced allocation strategy is still available as a configuration option.

 This process can partly be seen in action below, you can click to expand the animation: